 There are two explanations for this flora and fauna imbalance.
 One is simply that, in geological terms, the islands are relatively young and species have had limited time to arrive at the islands and evolve.
 However, this imbalance is also caused by the isolation of the islands.

 The Galapagos Islands are located 600 miles from the nearest landmass and were never originally connected to the mainland, so all life that currently inhabits the islands originally came from somewhere else via long-distance dispersal.

-Larger animals that are either strong swimmers or flyers, such as sea birds, sea lions and sea turtles, arrived to the archipelago thanks to their own abilities; however, even for them, the journey was not simple.
-It is likely the animals were thrown off course by wind or ocean currents (i.e. penguins) during migration or feeding, and were then directly exposed to the strong sun for weeks without fresh water before arriving to the Galapagos Islands.
+Larger animals that are either strong swimmers or flyers, such as sea birds, sea lions, and sea turtles, arrived at the archipelago thanks to their own abilities; however, even for them, the journey was not simple.
+It is likely the animals were thrown off course by wind or ocean currents (i.e. penguins) during migration or feeding and were then directly exposed to the strong sun for weeks without freshwater before arriving to the Galapagos Islands.

 However, for those animals that did not have the luxury of swimming (mammals and small reptiles), experts generally believe that they arrived at the Galapagos on naturally forming rafts of vegetation.
 Although this seems difficult to believe, (indeed, it is likely that the majority of these rafts sunk before completing their journey), it only would have taken a few rafts to start the current fauna population.

 These animals would have been exposed to strong sun and winds in addition to harsh salt-water conditions, without water or food.
 Thus, this “raft” theory explains the reason why there are so many reptiles, no amphibians, and so few mammals.
 Reptiles are conditioned to withstand weeks of strong sun and higher levels of salt, while they only require small amounts of food and water (short-term).
 However, amphibians would not have been able to survive the long journey without freshwater, and only a select few mammals would have been able to cope in these conditions.